Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Introduction

 \subsection{Motivation: Individualized Minimal Clinically Important Difference (iMCID) under High-dimensionality}

-In clinical studies, the effect of a treatment or intervention is widely assessed through clinical significance, instead of statistical significance.
-By leveraging patient-reported outcomes (PRO) that are directly collected from the patients without a third party's interpretation, the aim of assessing clinical significance is to provide clinicians and policy makers the clinical effectiveness of the treatment or intervention.
+{ In clinical studies, instead of statistical significance, the effect of a treatment or intervention is widely assessed through clinical significance. } By leveraging patient-reported outcomes (PRO) that are directly collected from the patients without a third party's interpretation, the aim of assessing clinical significance is to provide clinicians and policy makers the clinical effectiveness of the treatment or intervention.
 For example, in our motivating study, the ChAMP randomized controlled trial \citep{bisson2015design}, the interest is to identify \emph{the smallest WOMAC pain score change} such that the corresponding improvement and beyond can be claimed as clinically significant.
 In \cite{jaeschke1989measurement}, this concept was firstly and formally introduced as the minimal clinically important difference (MCID), ``the smallest difference in score in the domain of interest which patients perceive as beneficial and which would mandate a change in the patient's management''.

 There are roughly three approaches to determine the magnitude of MCID \citep{lassere2001foundations, erdogan2016minimal, angst2017minimal, jayadevappa2017minimal}: distribution-based, opinion-based, and anchor-based.
 Although adopted in various studies \citep{wyrwich1999linking, wyrwich1999further, samsa1999determining, norman2003interpretation, bellamy2001towards}, the first two approaches are usually criticized \citep{mcglothlin2014minimal} due to, for example, ``distribution-based methods are not derived from individual patients'' and ``expert opinion may not be a valid and reliable way to determine what is important to patients''.
 The third approach, anchor-based, conceptually determines the MCID by incorporating both certainty of effective treatment encoded as a continuous variable and the patient's satisfaction collected from the anchor question.
 It is clinically evident \citep{wells2001minimal} that the magnitude of MCID would depend on various factors such as the demographic variables and the patients' baseline status.
 For example, in a shoulder pain reduction study \citep{heald1997shoulder}, because of the higher expectation for complete recovery, the healthier patients with mild pain at baseline often deemed greater pain reduction as ``meaningful'' than the ones who suffered from chronic disease.
 Therefore, it is of scientific interest to generally estimate the individualized MCID (iMCID) based on each individual patient's clinical profile as well as to quantify the uncertainties of those estimates.